RadovanMarek/Tamz2mar0906WithoutCompose/README.md

 - Group creation and management.
 - Event planning with details (date, location, etc.).
-- View upcoming and past events in a calendar or list.
+- View upcoming and past events in a list.

 ## Prerequisites